 To begin, you’ll need a piece of paper and either a pencil or pen.
 Additionally, you can use markers or colored pencils to add additional details to the drawing.

 Once your outline is complete, it’s time to shade your drawing.
 For this step, use a 4B pencil or pen; this will make the lines darker and more defined.

 You can further enhance the sketch by lightly shading with a soft brush on your pencil or pen.
 Additionally, you may wish to shade in the back of the puppy’s head for added realism.

 Before you begin drawing the dog’s body, it’s wise to find some reference photos.
 These can be found online or in magazines and will help you draw a more lifelike dog.

-Once the picture has been enhanced, use a program such as PowerPoint or Publisher to magnify it and enhance visibility of all details.
+Once the picture has been enhanced, use a program such as PowerPoint or Publisher to magnify it and enhance the visibility of all details.